swapnilwarkar/video_streaming/webrtc_streaming/source/gst_1.20/README.md

 # We have used Gstreamer 1.20 Version.

-Here gst-dev include all the require library of Gstreamer 1.20 version.
+gst-dev direcotry : includes all the require library of Gstreamer 1.20 version.

+webrtc directory : includes source code and executable for live webrtc streaming.

 ---------------------------------------------------------------------------------------------------------------------------------------
 # Export the below environment variables for Gstreamer-1.20 :